Pune Highway

 Pune Highway is a 2024 Indian Hindi-language thriller film directed by Bugs Bhargava Krishna and Rahul da Cunha, and produced by Rahul da Cunha and Seema Mohapatra.
-The film stars Amit Sadh, Jim Sarbh, Anuvab Pal, Manjari Fadnis, Ketaki Narayan, and Sudeep Modak.
+The film stars Amit Sadh, Jim Sarbh, Anuvab Pal, Manjari Fadnis, Ketaki Narayan,Kurangi Vijayshrie Nagraj and Sudeep Modak.
 It premiered at the 55th IFFI 2024, and was theatrically released in India on 23 May 2025.
 It began streaming on Amazon Prime Video from 4 July 2025.

 Plot

 Pune Highway is described as a chilling tale of friendship and a mysterious murder.
 The story revolves around a dead body and the secrets that unravel, creating a suspenseful narrative.
 The trailer highlights themes of friendship gone wrong and a gripping murder mystery.